KaiPereira/build-a-devboard/JOURNAL.md

 ![[Pasted image 20250929211919.png]]

 Now, let's add our own art!
-Try out the KiCad image converter, and also add some text and stuff to your PCB, this is how I did mine:
+Try out the KiCad image converter, and also add some text and stuff to your PCB.
+I personally like to add things like my website, github handle, favorite animals, anime, whatever you want really.

+I personally use excalidraw to draw my art but you can do whatever: